zo718/ease-my-life-scripts/README.md

 A collection of simple, practical, and time-saving scripts created to automate the repetitive tasks that slow me down.
-These scripts exist for one purpose: **to make my life easier** — whether it's system cleanup, network checks, file management, or everyday workflow shortcuts.
+These scripts exist for one purpose: **to make my life easier** — whether it's system cleanup, network checks, file management, or everyday workflow shortcuts.\
+You can find additional scripts in the [Network Infra as Code](https://github.com/zo718/network_infra_as_code) repo under the scripts directory.
+Those are more tailored for network and Linux automation.

 ---